Our Research

 Where will instruments be installed?

-Instrument location is driven by our science plan: it is being selected based on the potential for providing scientifically useful sets of data.
-We are beginning by installing instruments at our partner Institutions campuses, and then in future years in different locations around the city and in neighborhoods.
+Instrument location is driven by our science plan.
+Locations are selected based on the potential for providing scientifically useful sets of data.

-CROCUS will use a variety of instruments, some mounted on rooftops, other on poles or streetlamps, as well as other types of instruments used that are mobile, tested at Argonne’s Lemont campus, and deployed in the region at various locations including at our research partner’s institutions.
+CROCUS uses a variety of instruments, some mounted on rooftops, other on poles or streetlamps, as well as other types of instruments that are mobile, tested at Argonne’s Lemont campus, and deployed in the region at various locations including at our research partner’s institutions.

 What is a SAGE node?

-CROCUS will use Sage CI, an open community platform of hardware and software that collects data right up against the instrument collection point, which is known as “the edge.”
+CROCUS uses Sage CI, an open community platform of hardware and software that collects data right up against the instrument collection point, which is known as “the edge.”
 Sage is built on Waggle107, a computational platform, and of two types of physical CI: a Sage blade server for inside enclosures and a Wild Sage Node for outdoor installation.
 Wild Sage Nodes have been comprehensively tested and validated for their ability to withstand the elements and provide useful data.
-They will be instrumented to collect specific data related to climate, such as temperature, relative humidity, etc.
+They can collect data related to weather, such as temperature, relative humidity, and more.

 Will CROCUS be collecting personal information?

-No, CROCUS will not be collecting any type of personal information.
+No, CROCUS does not collect any type of personal information.

 Our Partners and Community